tonarino/innernet/README.md

 1. Run `cargo release [--dry-run] [minor|major|patch|...]` to automatically bump the crates appropriately.
 2. Create a new git tag (ex. `v0.6.0`).
 3. Push (with tags) to the repo.

-innernet uses GitHub Actions to automatically produce a debian package for the [releases page](https://github.com/tonarino/innernet/releases).